 Host on Site: The hosts here use a different approach to collecting fees.
 Normally you find a site pickup an envelope and pay your fees.
 Here you pick your site and they find you to collect the fee.
 You don't have to worry about getting the envelope and wondering if your fee got to them or not.
 I liked it.

-Water: Yes, there is a well with a hand pump available for potable water.
-Its taste could have been better.
+Water: Yes, there are wells with a hand pump available for potable water.

-Garbage Services: Garbage service is available in bearwise containers.
+Garbage Services: Garbage service is available in bearwise dumpsters.

-Restroom: There is one newer and one older vault style outhouse.
-Both were clean and well maintained.
+Restroom: There are multiple newer and one older vault style outhouse.
+All were clean and well maintained.

 Handicap Accessible: Yes, the toilets are handicap accessible.

-Firewood: Fire wood is available from the camp host for $6.00 per bundle.
+Firewood: Firewood is available from the camp host for $10.00 per bundle as of August 2021.